 In this no-nonsense guide, I’ll break down the best and worst years for these brawny machines, so you can make a smart choice when picking your next ride.

-I’ve crunched the numbers from top sources like NHTSA and Consumer Reports.
-We’re talking reliability scores, safety ratings, common gripes from real owners, and those pesky recalls.
-Plus, I’ll highlight the big changes between generations, so you know exactly what you’re getting into.
+I’ve examined the numbers from primary sources like NHTSA and Consumer Reports.
+We’re talking reliability scores, safety ratings, frequent complaints from actual owners, and those pesky recalls.
+Plus, I’ll highlight the major changes between generations, so you know exactly what you’re getting into.

-Ready to separate the workhorses from the lemons?
+Ready to separate the steadfast from the lemons?

 Table of ContentsShow